lachlangrose/GeoTrace/README.md

 functions for quickly calculating such a cost function have been included in the *Cost Calculator* tab.

 # Installation
+The plugin can be in two ways.
+1. The prefered option is to use the QGIS plugin repository as this will retrieve the most recent stable version of the plugin.
+To do this use the plugin manager in QGIS and select experimental plugins.
-Clone (or download and unzip) the GeoTools directoryy into your QGIS plugin path.
-On windows, this path will be something like `C:/Users/USERNAME/.qgs2/python/plugins`.
+2. Clone (or download and unzip) the GeoTools directory into your QGIS plugin path.
+>. - On windows, this path will be something like `C:/Users/USERNAME/.qgs2/python/plugins`.
+>. - Linux the plugin can be cloned to any directory and then the relevant files are copied to the correct locations using the by running the command 'make deploy'
 ## Dependencies
 GeoTools uses `Numpy`, `Matplotlib`, `mplstereonet` and `scikit-image`, so you will need to make sure these are installed for your python distribution.
 QGis should come bundled with `Numpy` and `Matplotlib`.
 The other packages can be installed using pip.